bufbuild/docs.buf.build/docs/bsr/studio.md

 ### CORS Policies

-[CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a mechanism built into HTTP headers that allow servers and clients to “declare” where a request is coming from.
+[CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a browser mechanism using HTTP headers that allow servers and clients to “declare” where a request is coming from.
 Requests from Studio will have the origin https//studio.buf.build set.
 CORS policies on the server-side are a way to restrict access based on the origin of the request.
 In order to ensure that your API servers are able to take requests from Studio,